owenlamont/home/docs/blog/posts/testing_python_package_in_github.md

 coverage result.

-I had some initial misunderstandings around the combine command as I thought it might combine one of the output files from running coverage but it actually wants to combine the .coverage SQLLite db that coverage produces when running.
+I had some initial misunderstandings around the combine command as I thought it might combine one of the output files from running coverage, but it actually wants to combine the .coverage SQLLite db that coverage produces when running.
 Another gotcha that I ran into was when running coverage with an intent to combine results the coverage docs mention using the: